Veterans, Dependents, & Survivors: Are You Informed of Your VA Benefits?

 Are you a veteran of our armed forces, a spouse, dependent, or surviving parent of a veteran?
 We want to help you remain successful and thrive in this ever changing economy.
 According to the 2015 Veteran Economic Opportunity Report, as published by the United States Department of Veteran Affairs, 1 out of 2 veterans will face unemployment.
 With the rising cost of health care, economical constraints, and money woes, we want to make sure those who have dedicated their lives—protecting ours—remain informed of their benefits and continue to flourish.

 The following outlines various programs, compensation, and health care services veterans of our armed forces, spouses, dependents, and survivors may be eligible for.
-We at Presbyterian Senior Living are grateful to all veterans and the historical impact you have made.
+At Presbyterian Senior Living we are grateful to all veterans and the service they have provided to our country.
 We are honored to provide the utmost quality care for our heroes of war, their spouses, and support for their families.

 Pension Benefits Available to Veterans of the Armed Forces

 The Improved Veteran Pension: A benefit payable to veterans of a war time period that are disabled because of non-service related disabilities or age.
-The qualifying periods of war for this benefit are World War II, Korean War, Vietnam War, and the Persian Gulf War; serving in the active military for a period of 90 consecutive days and one day was served during the period of war.
+The qualifying periods of war for this benefit are World War II, Korean War, Vietnam War, and the Persian Gulf War.
+Those serving in the active military for a period of 90 consecutive days, with at least one day served during the period of war may be eligible.
 This program is income and net worth based.
 Total family income and net worth are reportable.
 There are three levels of the pension: Basic, Housebound, and Aid & Attendance.

 The Improved Death Pension: A benefit payable to a veteran’s surviving spouse (married to a veteran at time of death).
-The deceased veteran must meet the criteria as identified for the Improved Pension.
+The deceased veteran must meet the criteria as identified for the Improved pension.
 This program is income and net worth based.
-Three levels of the Pension: Basic, Housebound, Aid and Attendance.
+There are three levels of the pension: Basic, Housebound, Aid and Attendance.

 The VA Pension with Aid and Attendance is a tax free benefit that is payable to qualified applicants each month.
 The current monthly maximum entitlement rates are listed below: